accubits/AI-Research/Words-Vision-AttnGAN/README.md

 ### Additional Information

 - A flask api is created and it can be run with the command `python Words-Vision-AttnGAN-API.py`.
-- The api accepts a json file of the format given below and returns the image.
+- The api accepts a json of the format given below and returns the image.
 ```
 {
     "caption" : "CAPTION"